GEO marketing: the natural evolution of SEO

 Technological developments

-Google’s Search Generative Experience (SGE) combines traditional search results with AI-generated answers, representing a significant shift towards a more user-friendly and interactive search engine.
+Google’s AI Overviews and AI Mode combines traditional search results with AI-generated answers, representing a significant shift towards a more user-friendly and interactive search engine.

 This has a direct impact on Google Ads optimisation and online advertising strategies.